 This has led to more detailed (read: longer), research based reviews.
-Most of my book responses are more like an extended annotation of my reading experience than a typical review though.
+Most of my book posts are an extended annotation of my reading experience rather than a typical review.

-Some books don’t merit this method (the lighter, fluffier, comfort reads), but most of the books I read, are the kind that I enjoy giving a more in-depth approach.
-Whether it’s reading up on the time period the book is set in, reading or listening to interviews with the author, or seeking out some biographical information about them, I try to incorporate this information into my post for future reference.
+Some books don’t merit this method (the lighter, easier, comfort reads), but most of the books I read, are the kind that I enjoy digging in deep.
+Whether it’s reading up on the time period the book is set in, reading or listening to interviews with the author, or seeking out some biographical information about them.

 I love doing this research.
 It adds to my reading experience.
-If I don’t write it down I will forget it.
+However, if I don’t write it down I will forget it.
 That’s where my blog comes in.

 I’ve played around with the different ways of incorporating this information into my posts.
 Some have worked better than others.
 My blog is an organic beast – I’ve kept it all here, warts and all.

 I hope you find this style of review interesting too, but ultimately, I’m writing this blog for me, so that I can keep track of my reading history.
-I want to be able to return to old posts and remember what I loved (or not) about each book and what I learnt along the way.
+I want to return to old posts to remember what I loved (or not) about each book and what I learnt along the way.

 My posts are my memory-keepers for each and every book.